html-css-js-bootcamp/1908-aug-26/Notes/Basics of html.md

 ### Types of elements in HTML
 - Block Element: These elements takes the entire width of the page and new elements starts from a new line.
     Eg:< p >, < h1 >, < div >, < ul >, < li >, < ol >
-- Inline Element: These elements they take only required space and new inline element starts right after end og the previous inline element.
+- Inline Element: These elements they take only required space and new inline element starts right after end of the previous inline element.
     Eg: < span >, < strong >, < em >, < u >, < img >, < a >

+### Paths
+-  Paths refers to the address of the resource
+-  There are 2 types of paths :
+    - Absolute Path : This is the fully qualified path to the another page/resource.
+Absolute path includes the     protocol, file path etc...
+This is the fully qualified path.
+Typically absolute path should be used to      reference a page or resource outside the application server.
+        Eg: absolute path in server : C:\Revature\RBC\1908-aug-26\Html\Home.html absolute path outside server:  https://app.revature.com/
+    - Relative Path : Typically used to reference the page or resource within the application server.
+Its prefered to have relative path for local resources over absolute path.

+### HTML Forms
+- HTML forms are the way to take input from the user.
+- Form has 2 important attributes :
+    - action : referes to URL where the form values should be submitted.
+    - Method :  It can have to values *GET* or *POST*.
+- Note : A clients request is didvided into 2 parts as Request Header (URI), Request Body (values of form sent by POST method).